Signs, Symptoms, Disorders We Treat + More

 Substance Abuse Treatment Options

-When substance abuse becomes severe, an individual can voluntarily seek help to stop.
-In other cases, there could be family or Court intervention, which could Force the individual into treatment.
+When substance abuse becomes severe, someone can voluntarily seek help to stop.
+In other cases, there could be family or Court intervention, which could force the individual into treatment.

-The treatment is more likely to succeed if the individual chooses to do it himself.
-It will come from the realization that the substance has become problematic, and is affecting the quality of their life.
-An addict to not be able to function well in all aspects of his or her life, whether at home, school, work, or any other area requiring social interaction.
+The treatment is more likely to succeed if someone chooses to do it themselves.
+It will come from the realization that the substance has become problematic and is affecting the quality of their life.
+An addict is not able to function well in all aspects of his or her life, whether at home, school, work, or any other area requiring social interaction.

 The type of treatment will depend on the individual’s requirements.
 The experts will go for the best option after a careful evaluation.

 Detoxification is the first step and works towards cleaning the body of the addictive substance while making sure that the withdrawal symptoms do not result in a fatality.
-There is the use of medication to reduce the adverse effects of the withdrawals.
+Usually it involves the use of medication to reduce the negative effects of the withdrawals.

 Behavioral therapy and counseling